bbauska/W3Cx-2of5/README.md

 <!------------------------------------------------------------------------------------------------>
 <p align="center" width="100%">
 <img src="./images/image143.png?raw=true"
-  width="65%"
+  width="85%"
   alt="Position default vs. absolute." />
 </p>
 <!-- <img src="./images/image145.png"
 style="width:6.5in;height:1.29306in" />
 -->

-### Absolute positioned block level elements do not get the width of their parent
+<h4>Absolute positioned block level elements do not get the width of their parent</h4>

 Earlier we learned that block level elements automatically get the width of their parent, that is, they extend to become full width.
 But this is